 Parody: Russian and Western, Theory and Practice|

-Parody is a form of artistic expression that is difficult to define but that has played a major role in literary history.
-This course will consider various definitions of parody offered by Russian and Western literary theorists.
-The major case study will be a slow reading of Fedor Dostoevsky's magnificently parodic novel THE DEVILS, along with the "target texts" to which the novel responds and with which it plays (works by Pushkin, Druzhinin, Turgenev, and others).
+Parody is a form of artistic expression that is difficult to define but that has played a major role in literary history, largely through its power of critical revision, that according to the Russian formalists is a driving force in literary evolution.
+Linda Hutcheon's formulation, that parody is "repetition with critical distance, which marks difference rather than similarity," provides perhaps the broadest and most fruitful point of departure.
+The course will consider various definitions of parody offered by Russian and Western literary theorists.
+The major case study will be a close reading of Fyodor Dostoevsky's magnificently parodic novel THE DEVILS, along with the target texts to which the novel responds and with which it plays (works by Pushkin, Turgenev, and others).
 Serious literary parody as employed by Dostoevsky will be compared to parody as pure humor (Woody Allen, MAD magazine).
-The final part of the course will be devoted to discussion of recent legal issues raised by parody, in the cases of 2 Live Crew versus Roy Orbison (which led to a Supreme Court decision in which Justice David Souter offered his own definition of parody), LOLITA and LO'S DIARY, and GONE WITH THE WIND and THE WIND DONE GONE.
+The course will also include discussion of recent legal issues raised by parody, in the cases of 2 Live Crew/Roy Orbison (which led to a Supreme Court decision in which Justice David Souter offered his own definition of parody) and GONE WITH THE WIND/THE WIND DONE GONE.

 ||Gen Ed Area Dept:

 |Course Format: Seminar||Grading Mode: Student Option|

 Yuri Tynianov, THEORY OF PARODY (GOGOL AND DOSTOEVSKY)

 Nikolai Gogol, SELECTED PASSAGES FROM CORRESPONDENCE WITH FRIENDS (excerpts)

 Fedor Dostoevsky, THE VILLAGE OF STEPANCHIKOVO, THE DEVILS